encord-team/encord-active/docs/docs/workflows/using-2d-embeddings.md

 for the images that you think including them will be detrimental.

 Samples in the 2D embedding plot in the **Data Quality => Summary** page have no label information; therefore, they all share the same color.
-On the other hand, it is colored according to labels on the **Label Quality => Summary** page.
+On the other hand, points colored according to labels on the **Label Quality => Summary** page.

 ![using-2d-embeddings-4](../images/workflows/using-2d-embeddings/using-2d-embeddings-4.png)